MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.02  (2023/07/30)
+  - Add: Checkbox on the rollout configuration to join a host to intune for hybrid-joined hosts (before: only for AAD-only)
+  - Add: New advanced option for schedules in the autoscaling configuration: Active only (the schedule is only enabled if at least one session is in the pool)
+  - Add: New option in the global settings: "Show host pool friendly names"
+  - Add: Improvement to monitor the AVD agent on startup and handle some issues (SXS stack error)
 - 1.0.3.01  (2023/07/09)
   - Fix: Update of the installation script to install WinGet/Microsoft Package Manager applications
 - 1.0.3.00  (2023/07/07)